 This is optional and may not apply to the class group if the classes/content do not apply to a single class or lecture.
 However, you must provide either a Name or a Date/Time.

 - Enter a Description if desired.
 This is optional.

 - Click OK.

-Click Reorder to drag classes into the collection, and to change the collection's location in the list.
+Click Reorder from the top left of the class list to drag classes into the class group, and to change the class group's location in the list.

 The below figure shows a section with both classes and a class group.
 The class group contains related classes from the section along with a manually created class to hold additional content.